Ro-Galvan/a-penny-for-your-thoughts/README.md

 - express
 - Run `npm start` to start the application and to test and seed (enter in insomnia manually) the database go to Insomnia
-- After you seed your db in Insomnia you can always go to MongoDb Compass to clear it or dirctly from the terminal by doing `mongo` and entering the appropriate commands
+- After you seed your db in Insomnia you can always go to MongoDb Compass to clear it or dirctly from the terminal by entering `mongo` and entering the appropriate commands

 # Usage
 ![Insomnia setup](./assets/insomnia-overview.png)